RSG Covered Call Strategy

 RSG (Republic Services, Inc.), in the Industrials sector, (Waste Management industry), listed on NYSE.

-Republic Services, Inc., together with its subsidiaries, offers environmental services in the United States.
-The company offers collection and processing of recyclable materials, collection, transfer and disposal of non-hazardous solid waste, and other environmental solutions.
-Its collection services include curbside collection of material for transport to transfer stations, landfills, or recycling processing centers; supply of recycling and waste containers; and renting of compactors.
-In addition, the company engages in the processing and sale of old corrugated containers, old newsprint, aluminum, glass, and other materials; and provision of landfill and transfer services.
-Further, it offers disposal of non-hazardous solid and liquid material and in-plant services, such as transportation and logistics.
-It serves small-container, large-container, and residential customers.
+Republic Services, Inc., along with its subsidiaries, delivers comprehensive environmental services across the United States.
+The company specializes in the collection and processing of recyclable materials, alongside the gathering, transfer, and responsible disposal of non-hazardous solid waste, in addition to other environmental solutions.
+Its collection activities encompass curbside pickups, facilitating transport to transfer stations, landfills, or recycling facilities; the provision of waste and recycling containers; and compactor rentals.
+Beyond collection, Republic Services engages in the processing and sale of commodities such as old corrugated containers, newsprint, aluminum, and glass.
+The company also operates landfill and transfer services, manages the disposal of non-hazardous solid and liquid industrial waste, and provides on-site logistics and transportation.
+Serving a broad customer base, including residential, small-container, and large-container clients, Republic Services maintains a vast operational footprint.

 What is a covered call on RSG?